tomsato-ms/microsoft-graph-docs/api-reference/beta/api/educationsynchronizationprofile-uploadurl.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Retrieve a shared access signature (SAS) for uploading source files to Azure blob storage for a specific school data [synchronization profile](../resources/educationsynchronizationprofile.md) in the tenant.
 The SAS token has a validity of one hour.
+To access the blob storage with the SAS token, use the [Azure storage SDKs](https://github.com/search?q=org%3AAzure+azure-storage) or [AzCopy](/azure/storage/storage-use-azcopy).

 The upload URL is provided only for the [CSV data provider](../resources/educationcsvdataprovider.md).

-> **Note:** To access the blob storage with the SAS token, use the [Azure storage SDKs](https://github.com/search?q=org%3AAzure+azure-storage) or [AzCopy](/azure/storage/storage-use-azcopy).
+> [!WARNING]: All uploaded file names and extensions must be lower-cased (e.g. `student.csv` not `Student.csv`).
+Blobs are case-sensitive, and using mixed-cased file names will result in validation errors and synchronization failure..

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).